 COVID-19 - Important Guidance When Visiting Us

-In the light of the current public health concern about Covid-19 we highlight below the precautions we are taking as a firm and those we ask you to take to minimise the risk to anyone coming into our offices.
+In the light of the current public health concern about COVID-19 we highlight below the precautions we are taking as a firm and those we ask you to take to minimise the risk to anyone coming into our offices.

 If in the last 14 days you have travelled abroad please let us know immediately so we can discuss whether it is appropriate for you to visit the office.

-A situation may arise in which, for the purpose of contact tracing, we may be asked to provide the NHS Test and Trace service with your name, telephone number(s), postcode, date of visit, arrival time and where possible departure time and details of any relevant contact between you and any member of our staff, or visitors to our premises.
+A situation may arise in which, for the purpose of contact tracing, we may be asked to provide your name, telephone number(s), date of visit, arrival time and where possible departure time and details of any relevant contact between you and any member of our staff, or visitors to our premises.
 We will collect and process this data using legitimate interest as our lawful basis for processing the aforementioned data.
 In this case, the collection of customer data is for a contact tracing scheme (namely NHS Test and Trace in England).
 For the purposes of the NHS test and trace in England Scheme, we are required to hold the aforementioned personal data for 21 days.
 However records which are made and kept also for other business purposes will not be disposed after the 21 day period and will be kept in accordance with our Firm’s usual retention policies.
 If you do not want your personal data shared for the purposes of NHS Test and Trace, you can choose to opt out of your details being shared as part of the NHS Test and Trace system.
-You can do this by sending an email to firstname.lastname@example.org.
+You can do this by sending an email to email@example.com.
 If you do so, we will not share your aforementioned personal data with NHS Test and Trace.